bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 4.1.2
+* Changed: Add support to autoload shared library classes,https://github.com/bobbingwide/oik/issues/172
+* Changed: Update more translatable strings used in shared libraries,https://github.com/bobbingwide/oik/issues/171
+* Tested: With WordPress 5.6 and WordPress Multi Site
+* Tested: With Gutenberg 9.8.2
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8

 # 4.1.1
 * Changed: Add theme functions for post_date and post_modified,https://github.com/bobbingwide/oik/issues/170
 * Changed: Change code and tests for new oik-i18n logic and update language files,https://github.com/bobbingwide/oik/issues/171